robbernabe/robbernabe.github.io/_posts/2014-04-03-masterless-puppet-with-fabric.md

 ---

 Sometimes you have a small environment and don't require a Puppetmaster.
 In cases like these, I like using Fabric to complement my workflow.
-Here's a nice example of such a workflow:
+Here's a nice example of such a workflow.
+This fabfile.py sits in a repository containing my puppet manifests:

 <script src="https://gist.github.com/robbernabe/9956109.js"></script>